Glass Divided Serving Dish Value Guide

 The typical price range for Glass Divided Serving Dish is $30 - $40 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- Condition of the glass, specifically looking for chips or 'flea bites' along the divider edges.
+- Condition of the glass, specifically looking for chips or 'flea bites' along the section dividers.

 How to Identify Glass Divided Serving Dish?